The Good Bad-Man: Plot

-"Passin' Through" (Fairbanks) is a benevolent outlaw who robs trains to provide for fatherless children in the Old West.
-He knows little of his personal history but is pursued by a U.S. Marshal (Cannon) who does.
-Along the way, he meets Amy (Love) and falls in love with her.
-A rival bandit, "The Wolf" (De Grasse), is also competing for Amy's affections, but Passin' and Amy ultimately marry.
+"Passin' Through" is a benevolent outlaw who robs trains to provide for fatherless children in the Old West.
+He knows little of his personal history but is pursued by a U.S. Marshal who does.
+Along the way, he meets Amy and falls in love with her.
+A rival bandit, "The Wolf", is also competing for Amy's affections, but Passin' and Amy ultimately marry.

 Preservation status

 Love and Fairbanks in a still from the film (Note: A still photo from the film published in the November 1916 issue of Overland Monthly was used to illustrate the short story "Coyote o' the Rio Grande".
 Coyote o' the Rio Grande is not an alternate title for the film.)

 No print of the original 1916 release is known to survive, but a print of the 1923 re-release is preserved at the Library of Congress.

 On May 31, 2014, a restored print of the 1923 version was screened at the San Francisco Silent Film Festival at the Castro Theatre.
 This print included an original title card stating it was "Supervised by D. W. Griffith".